Join the Largest Ostomy Community

-Protruding Stoma and Hernia Belt
+Seeking Advice: Protruding Stoma & Hernia Belt

-4 months from ileostomy surgery for Bowel Cancer.
+4 months from ileostomy surgery for bowel cancer.
 I have developed a hernia under the stoma.
 I ordered a hernia belt to wear for physical work.
 It is a bit uncomfortable at times but is bearable.
 At the end of the day, I noticed my stoma protrudes almost an inch and actually hangs down into the bag a bit.
 Seems to go back when I lay down and/or change the bag along with the hernia.
 We use a convex flange that is moldable to fit the stoma just right.
 By email, my surgeon doesn't seem concerned about injuring the stoma or the hernia.
 He said it is very tough.
 I am desperately trying to keep the hernia from getting worse.
-I wish I knew about hernias before leaving the hospital I would have had a belt right from the start.
+I wish I knew about hernias before leaving the hospital.
+I would have had a belt right from the start.
 I have been loosening the belt every day to see if it helps but it doesn't seem to.
 I'm not sure how tight it should be.

 Does anyone have any experience or advice with either of these issues?
 Thank you so much!